Replace gas boiler with heat pump

 Star Ratings: Guide to Ongoing Power Savings, Tasmanian Government

-The chart shows the significant reduction in energy use by improving thermal performance.
+The horizontal bar graph shows the significant reduction in energy demand by improving thermal performance.
 Each higher Star Rating reduces energy use by between 22% and 31%.

 Benefits